gkorpal/gkorpal.github.io/_drafts/fedora.md

 ## Linux Security Modules

-Ubuntu uses AppArmor, whereas Fedora uses SELinux.
+Ubuntu uses AppArmor (which was earlier developed by SUSE), whereas Fedora uses SELinux.
 AppAromor is said to be easier to maintain than SELinux.

 # Installing Fedora